 Cost Containment Reserve

 The RGGI states have established a Cost Containment Reserve (CCR), consisting of a quantity of allowances in addition to the cap which are held in reserve.
-These are only made available for sale if allowance prices exceed predefined price levels, so that the CCR will only trigger if emission reduction costs are higher than projected.
+These are sold if allowance prices exceed predefined price levels, so that the CCR will only trigger if emission reduction costs are higher than projected.
 The CCR is replenished at the start of each calendar year.

 The CCR trigger price will increase by 2.5% per year through 2020.
-Then, based on the 2017 Model Rule, after 2020 the CCR size and trigger price trajectory will change.
+Then, based on the 2017 Model Rule, the size of the CCR and the trigger price trajectory will change.
 The CCR trigger price will be $13.00 in 2021 and will increase by 7% per year thereafter.
-The CCR's size will be 10% of the regional cap each year.
+The size of the CCR will be 10% of the regional cap each year.

 Emissions Containment Reserve